block/goose/docs/quickstart.md

 #### Resume a session

-When you exit a session, it will save the history in `~/.config/goose/sessions` directory and you can resume it later on:
+When you exit a session, it will save the history in `~/.config/goose/sessions` directory.
+You can then resume your last saved session later, using:

 ``` sh
 goose session resume